-As regards the actual application process itself, once the client has been referred by the partner agency, we are advised that loan and repayment amounts and cycles are based on the outcomes of financial conversations between the NILS Financial Inclusion Officer and the client, with the latter taking the leat.
+As regards the actual application process itself, once the client has been referred by the partner agency, we are advised that loan and repayment amounts and cycles are based on the outcomes of financial conversations between the NILS Financial Inclusion Officer and the client, with the latter taking the lead.
 The final decision on loan applications then rests with an independent loan reviewing/assessment committee.
 Loans are granted for a range of purposes, principally for deposits for Housing Assistance Payments (HAP), to clear debts such as utility arrears (and in some cases thereby reconnect supply), and for education, employment and training purposes.

 Importantly, clients do not receive the money they borrow, rather it is paid directly to the institution, creditor or company concerned.
 As regards repayment, prior to COVID-19, borrowers without bank accounts could visit and make repayments in cash at the GSI offices, with those with such access able to make payments via bank transfer.
-Although there can be advantage strecthing is has been affected by the pandemic and alternative arrangements involving payment through the pos office are being put in place at the time of withing lefault rate is estimated to be around 4%.
+Although there can be advantages to this, this mechanism has been affected by the pandemic and alternative arrangements involving payment through the post office are being put in place at the time of writing.
+The default rate is estimated to be around 4%.